nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 <img src="images/SDforDeletePersonEventHandling.png" width="800">

+!!!
+Event Driven Design

-> Note how the event is propagated through the `EventsCenter` to the `Storage` and `UI` without `Model` having to be coupled to either of them.
+    Note how the event is propagated through the `EventsCenter` to `UI` without `Model` having to be coupled to either of them.
 This is an example of how this Event Driven approach helps us reduce direct coupling between components.

 The sections below give more details of each component.